Academic Common Market

 Gives students the opportunity to earn a professional health degree from participating institutions in other states through in-state tuition rates at public institutions or reduced tuition at private institutions.
 More than 600 students participate each year.

-Residents of other states may contract for entry into Louisiana State University in veterinary medicine and the Louisiana State University Health Science Center in dentistry.
-These Louisiana institutions receive more than $1 million annually from other SREB states.
+Residents of other states may contract for entry into Louisiana State University College of Veterinary Medicine and the Louisiana State University Health Science Center College of Dentistry.
+These Louisiana institutions received more than $1.53 million from other SREB states.

 State Authorization Reciprocity Agreement